 “No way, is someone going to fight him?” asked one of the freedom fighters excitedly.
 “This should be good,” said another.
 “Quiet, let the Fennec speak.
 We may never get the chance to witness this rarest of spectacles again,” Exodus interrupted.

 Edward paused for a moment.
 He looked to Deceit, who was still being polished by Jessy at the bar.
-“I should do this without her,” He said to himself.
+“I should do this without her,” he said to himself.
 “She might make it unfair for them.”
-Then he turned to everyone else.
-“I am Edward Michael Dimir and I am a Fennec Fox of the Northlands, and as such I have a proud standing tradition to uphold.”
+Then he turned to everyone else, “I am Edward Michael Dimir and I am a Fennec Fox of the Northlands.
+As such I have a proud standing tradition to uphold.”
 He continued the long rehearsed speech he had once performed for every alliance he made in his past life.
-“I wish to become allies, but to do so I must first fight a champion of your choosing.
+“I am here to form an alliance.
+However, as per tradition, I must first fight a champion of your choosing.
 Who among you would accept my challenge?”
 He waited for a response.

 “Edward Michael Dimir,” A recognizable voice came out from the crowd.
 “I am Dolan Crow.”
 Dolan stepped out into the open to face Edward.
 “I accept your challenge and I call upon another of your traditions.”
 Dolan took a deep breath.
 “I challenge you to forgive me.”